 Leadfeeder, however, integrates with Google Analytics and identifies visitors by pulling data from Google’s database of owned IP addresses, so you can get started without installing any code or needed developers

-Thus, the difference in the way each company collects its data will provide for varying results, but among the three platforms there does not seem to be one winner where accuracy is concerned.
+The difference in the way each company collects its data will provide for varying results, but among the three platforms there does not seem to be one winner where accuracy is concerned.

 Simply, Leadfeeder keeps a backlog of historical data of visitors to your site, what companies they’ve come from, and so on.
 Lead Forensics does not backlog data or allow you to view historical data.

 Both Leadfeeder and Lead Forensics have instant email detection for the leads they’ve identified on your website.